7Rocky/IoT_Microservices/README.md

 minikube ip
 ```

-To use database services locally, there are `mongo-dev.yaml`, `mysql-dev.yaml` and `rabbitmq-dev.yaml`, which can be accessed from a NodePort.
+To use database services locally, there are `mongo-dev.yaml`, `mysql-dev.yaml` and `rabbitmq-dev.yaml` (in a folder called `/dev`), which can be accessed from a NodePort.
 The microservices code are aware of dev/prod environments, you will not need to configure anything presumably.

 ## 9. Deploy your own Docker images on Kubernetes